 5. Spousal access trusts

-For married couples who would be uncomfortable giving away complete access to $22 million in assets, another option would be to have one spouse set up an irrevocable trust that benefits the other spouse and make gifts into that trust.
+For married couples who would be uncomfortable giving away complete access to over $23 million in assets, another option would be to have one spouse set up an irrevocable trust that benefits the other spouse and make gifts into that trust.